5G-MAG/rt-xr-maf-native/README.md

 The project uses the [meson build system](https://mesonbuild.com/Quick-guide.html).
 It can be conveniently installed in a python virtual environment using : `./scripts/install_meson.sh`

-### plugin specific dependencies
+### Plugin specific dependencies

 #### FFmpeg 7.1

-the `subproject/avpipeline` plugin has a dependency on libav.
+The `subproject/avpipeline` plugin has a dependency on libav.
 When compiling the plugin meson first attempts to look for system dependency, then looks for FFmpeg as a subproject providing the dependencies.

 For Android, the precompiled FFmpeg libraries and headers should be copied to the dedicated subproject:
 ```